 Before it removed Vioxx from the market, Merck had consistently denied any possible links between Vioxx and cardiovascular problems.

 In addition to heart problems, Vioxx is more likely to cause severe intestinal damage, ulcerations and bleeding, blood clots and toxic epidermal necrolysis (a fatal skin disease), than other arthritis pain relievers.
 Other health problems include:

 Possible alternative medications to Vioxx include older medications like ibuprofen, naproxen or simply aspirin.

 If you have experienced any of the above listed side effects when taking Vioxx, contact an attorney immediately.
 At Martinez, Manglardi, & , we are on your side, and can help you make informed decisions about your claim.
 We offer free consultations in your home, at the hospital or in our offices.
 There are no fees or costs unless we win.
-Contact us today in Orlando at (407) 381-4123, or in Kissimmee, (407) 846-2240.
+Contact us today at (407) 846-2240.